-where the first command creates file MyClass.dot that represents the CFG, and the last command draws the CFG in a PDF file.
+where the first command creates file MyClass. dot that represents the CFG, and the second command writes the CFG to a PDF file.
 The dot program is part of Graphviz.

 Note that you can also convert the .dot file to various other file formats using the dot program.
 The full list of supported file types can be found here.